-Volunteers are critical to our success - and we have terrific ones we'd like to thank and shine a light on! (listed alphabetically)
+Volunteers are critical to our success - and we have some terrific ones we'd like to thank and shine a light on!

 Paul and his family's ties to Weis go back to the Camp Midvale days, and he remains committed to seeing the Center flourish.
 Paul keeps the property mowed, including the large recreation field.
-He has also been on several event planning committees, volunteered at events, and is always ready to lend a hand.
+He has also assisted with several events, and is always ready to lend a hand.

 "Alone we can do so little, together we can do so much" ~ Helen Keller